 Jordan is amongst the turmoil and instability that currently grips the Middle East, and is a small country that many people overlook.
 A historical safe haven, Jordan is full of wonderful delights waiting to be explored.
 It is a country that combines vast desert landscapes with beautiful beach resorts.
 From lush green forests to dusty, built up limestone cities, it is a place worth putting on your travel bucket list.
-Below are some of the must-visit places in Jordan, and a taste of what makes this desert country so enchanting.
+Below are 10 of the must-visit places in Jordan, and a taste of what makes this desert country so enchanting.

 Petra, is one of the new seven wonders of the world and is a must-visit place.
 Located in southern Jordan, it is incredible evidence of an ancient civilisation when the Nabataean Arabs carved out a city from stone over 2000 years ago.
 From historical enthusiasts to hikers, this vast archaeological site is Jordan’s biggest attraction.

-A day is plenty of time to explore the Rose-Red city, so called due to the colour of the rock from which it was carved.
+A day is plenty of time to explore the Rose-Red city, so-called due to the colour of the rock from which it was carved.
 You can take a walk through a narrow 1km pathway with rose mountain walls, at the end of which you will come to the breathtaking facade of the ancient Treasury.
 This is the most visited attraction of Petra.
 Continuing on you will come to strangely beautiful tombs, and an eerie amphitheatre.
 The steep scenic incline will then end with the equally breathtaking site of the Monastery.